ZDisket/TensorVox/README.md

 ## Contact
 You can open an issue here or join the [Discord server](https://discord.gg/yqFDAWH) and discuss/ask anything there

+For media/licensing/any other formal stuff inquiries, send to this email: 9yba9c1y@anonaddy.me

 ## Note about licensing